MJWilsonOtago/Gene315_ChIP/README.md

 ## Using GenomicRanges to find common and unique peak regions

-First you need to make sure you have the required packages installed.
-If not, you can download them from bioconductor using the code below:
+If you are working on your own computer and do not have the required packages installed, you can download them from BiocManager using the code below. **Student Desktop already has these packaged installed - move onto the next step.

 ```{r message=FALSE, results='hide'}
 if (!requireNamespace("BiocManager", quietly = TRUE))